microsoft/pxt/docs/blog/arcade/tilecode.md

 Each sprite is centered on a tile and each tile displays a background image.
 A sprite can move in one of four directions (left, right, up, down) to an adjacent tile.

+Today, many beginner game creation environments use block-based programming that emphasizes the **structured control-flow** constructs of modern programming languages.
+In contrast, TileCode uses **cellular automata** as its basic programming model, in which parallel pattern matching (against the tile map) is the main focus, extended to work with movable sprites, as well as fixed tiles.

-A TileCode program is a set of rules, each of which is associated with a sprite.
+More precisely, a TileCode program is a set of rules, each of which is associated with a sprite.
 A rule takes the form of a ``When-Do'' pair, as shown below.
-The When section visually describes a pattern/predicate over the 3x3 local neighborhood around the central sprite (the player sprite, in this case) to be matched against the tile map:
+The **When** section visually describes a pattern/predicate over the 3x3 local neighborhood around the central sprite (the player sprite, in this case) to be matched against the tile map.
+The **Do** section contains commands that are sent to the identified sprite when the pattern matches.

 ![When-Do Rule](/static/blog/arcade/tilecode/helloMotionGrass.PNG)